 Books are designed with plastic spiral bindings at the top.
 This allows books to always lay flat when opened, and there is no side binding to get in the way of either right- or left-handed writers.
 Appropriately sized lines allow students to complete their handwriting work directly in their books.
 While the inside pages of the books are printed in black and white, they are nicely designed with fonts and graphic elements that add a little bit of visual interest.

-Level K begins with a few pages of tracing activities then introduces both upper and lower case letter forms in the progression of the phonics program.
+Level K begins with a few pages of tracing activities then introduces both upper and lower case letterforms in the progression of the phonics program.
 Thus, the letters “m, a, t,” and “s” are taught first.
 Children trace dotted lines to form letters and words, then practice printing without tracing.
 In the second week, children are tracing short sentences.
 The amount of writing gradually increases so that children are copying short paragraphs in the final lessons.
-Level K has only 16 lessons, since you might want to introduce the alphabet and work on other skills before attempting to teach handwriting.
+Level K has only 16 lessons to allow time to introduce the alphabet and work on other skills before attempting to teach handwriting.

 Levels 1 through 4 each have 36 lessons for a full school year.
-Level 1 still includes dotted-lines for tracing letters and words, and occasionally for sentences.
-However, children are tracing, then writing a lengthy sentence during the fourth week.
+Level 1 still includes dotted lines for tracing letters and words and, occasionally, for sentences.
+However, children will trace then write a lengthy sentence during the fourth week.
 During week 13 they copy a six-line poem.
-Level 1 incorprates a significant amount of religious vocabulary.
+Level 1 incorporates a significant amount of religious vocabulary.

 In Level 2 handwriting practice involves copying words, sentences, and paragraphs.
 Phonetic elements are largely replaced by religious vocabulary as students copy scripture verses, religious poetry, prayers, and religious statements, many reflecting the Catholic faith.
 Level 2 also supports preparation for First Communion, although that does not dominate the content to the point where you couldn't use it with children not preparing for their First Communion this year.

 Level 3 teaches both upper and lower cursive forms, including some tracing activity to help children at the beginning.
-Children copy letter, words, sentences and paragraphs to practice their cursive skills.
+Children copy letters, words, sentences, and paragraphs to practice their cursive skills.
 A few riddles are intermixed with primarily religious content.

 Level 4 is perfect for students attending Latin Mass or studying Latin since many copywork assignments are in Latin.
 Students do practice English words as well, but copying Latin prayers, parts of the Mass, Latin sayings, and songs offers a unique approach for mastering cursive.

-The Catholic Heritage Handwriting Series continues to expand the limited choices available to Catholic homeschoolers with high quality resources.
+The Catholic Heritage Handwriting Series continues to expand the choices available to Catholic homeschoolers with high-quality resources.